Boost Your Booth: 7 Ways to Increase Trade Show Traffic in Chicago

 Why Interactive Experiences Help Increase Booth Traffic

-Trade show traffic is often driven by one thing: visible energy.
+Trade show traffic is often driven by visible energy.

 When people see a booth with movement, participation, and guests actively engaging, they are more likely to stop and take a closer look.